 The interior design of both places is minimal– white brick walls and a few chairs.
 The only decorative element that grabs customers’ attention is a neon light sign that says, “I got bakes in Los Angeles/San Francisco”.

 It may surprise you, but this wall has turned into a perfect Instagrammable spot.
 Every day, dozens of customers line up to take a picture next to the sign.
 As for today, there are more than 38K posts with hashtag #MrHolmesBakehouse on Instagram, and there are way more pieces of user-generated content on other social media platforms.
 Mr.Holmes Bakehouse spent around $1,000 on each neon light sign and has gotten enormous profits in return.
 And you can use the same approach to improve marketing results.
-Make a spot in your restaurant Instagram-worthy, and you will get tons of user-generated content.
+Make a spot in your restaurant Instagram-worthy, and you will get tons of user-generated content for promoting your restaurant on Instagram.

 2. Style your restaurant’s food in a new way